Support for inclusive education can involve many things, including:

 - Assist with maintaining records and notes that can be used by regular classroom teachers to inform you of your child’s activities and progress

-Many people, including parents, assume that every child with a disability in a regular classroom needs a teacher assistant.
+Many people, including parents, assume that every child with a disability in a regular classroom needs an educational assistant.
 There is often the belief that if a child has some additional needs, these needs can only be met by another adult person in the classroom.
-These beliefs have led parents, teachers and other people in the school system to depend too much on teacher assistants to include children with disabilities.
+These beliefs have led parents, teachers and other people in the school system to depend too much on educational assistants to include children with disabilities.
 This can cause a few problems of which you should be aware.

-One problem is when the regular classroom teacher feels that she or he has little or no responsibility to educate a child with a disability because the teacher assistant is there to do that.
-This leads to the teacher assistant being seen as the primary teacher of the child, often finding herself working at the child’s side and often at the back of the class so as not to disturb other children.
+One problem is when the regular classroom teacher feels that they have little or no responsibility to educate a child with a disability because the educational assistants is there to do that.
+This leads to the educational assistant being seen as the primary teacher of the child, often finding herself working at the child’s side and often at the back of the class so as not to disturb other children.
 Other problems are created outside the regular classroom.
-For example, a teacher assistant may be the only person who helps a child with a disability to eat, play, or do other things in the school.
+For example, an educational assistant may be the only person who helps a child with a disability to eat, play, or do other things in the school.
 Other children may not approach a fellow student when an adult is present.
 Children may end up being segregated by a person who is supposed to help with inclusion.

-Some children may require regular help from a teacher assistant.
+Some children may require regular help from an educational assistant.
 Most often, it will be children with significant physical needs that require ongoing attention.
-For most children with disabilities, however, having a “full time TA” can cause problems.
-As parents, you will need to be aware of the “danger signals” that will tell you if your child is depending too much on a teacher assistant.
+For most children with disabilities, however, having a “full time EA” can cause problems.
+As parents, you will need to be aware of the “danger signals” that will tell you if your child is depending too much on an educational assistant.
 If this is happening, it will be time to start to think about other ways your child can be supported.

 You know your child’s school may be depending too much on a teacher assistant when:

-At a meeting, it is the teacher assistant who knows the most about what and how your child is doing rather then the regular classroom teacher.
+- At a meeting, it is the educational assistant who knows the most about what and how your child is doing rather then the regular classroom teacher.

-The teacher assistant is the only person who sends a message to you in your child’s communication book.
+- The educational assistant is the only person who sends a message to you in your child’s communication book.

-The teacher assistant is always seen by your child’s side, both inside and outside the classroom.
+- The educational assistant is always seen by your child’s side, both inside and outside the classroom.

-Your child will mainly seek out the teacher assistant when in need of help.
+- Your child will mainly seek out the educational assistant when in need of help.

-Other children in the class call upon the teacher assistant when they notice that your child needs help rather then notifying the teacher or offering to help your child themselves.
+- Other children in the class call upon the educational assistant when they notice that your child needs help rather then notifying the teacher or offering to help your child themselves.

-Other students and school staff will talk to your child through the teacher assistant rather than directly to your child.
+- Other students and school staff will talk to your child through the educational assistant rather than directly to your child.

-The teacher assistant is often working alone with your child at the back or the side of the class, frequently doing something different from the rest of the class.
+- The educational assistant is often working alone with your child at the back or the side of the class, frequently doing something different from the rest of the class.

-Whenever a problem arises or a question is asked concerning your child, the teacher assistant is called upon as the “expert” in the school.
+- Whenever a problem arises or a question is asked concerning your child, the educational assistant is called upon as the “expert” in the school.

-Your child spends his or her recesses, breaks, and lunch times with the teacher assistant rather then other children.
+- Your child spends their recesses, breaks, and lunch times with the educational assistant rather then other children.

-When the teacher assistant is ill, it is suggested your child stay home from school.
+- When the educational assistant is ill, it is suggested your child stay home from school.

 Support from Other Children

-When a child is part of a regular classroom, it becomes natural for other children to get to know him or her as a classmate.
-This is more likely to happen if the teacher assistant learns to keep his or her distance and help other students learn how to support your child.
+When a child is part of a regular classroom, it becomes natural for other children to get to know them as a classmate.
+This is more likely to happen if the educational assistant learns to keep their distance and help other students learn how to support your child.
 When children support children, it brings them closer together.

-When you are planning for and discussing your child’s education, think about ways he or she can receive support from his or her classmates.
+When you are planning for and discussing your child’s education, think about ways your child can receive support from their classmates.
 Make it one of your goals that your child will receive help from other children.
 This does not mean that adults with special training are not necessary.
 There are some things (for example, assistance with toileting) that are not appropriate for classmates to provide.